hyperledger/fabric-sdk-node/docs/tutorials/channel-events.md

 the block specified.
 When a block is received by the ChannelEventHub instance from the Peer's event service, this is known as a block event,

 Steps to be notified when a block event occurs:
 - Get a channel event hub instance.
-- Register to receive blocks.
-- Connect the channel event hub instance with the peer's event service.
-- Somewhere on the network a transaction is endorsed and committed.
-- Process the blocks as they come in.
-- Disconnect the channel event hub when finished listening.

-Steps to be notified when a block event occurs:
-- Get a channel event hub instance.